571528/DAT153-Oblig2/README.md

-# DAT153-Gruppe17
+# DAT153 - Mobile og Distribuerte Applikasjoner

-UPDATES FOM OBLIG 1
+UPDATES

 Camera use for adding a new image to a new classmate.